rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ### Resizable drawer

-By default, the drawer is fixed width.
-We apply a focus trap and a default size of 384px to the drawer.
-The drawer can also accept additional props from PatternFly to make it resizable, or even other sizes.
-Making the drawer resizable can be helpful for embedded ChatBots on tablet-sized devices or smaller browser windows, where screen real estate is at a premium.
-(By default, PatternFly drawers are open to their full width on mobile.)
+By default, the conversation history drawer has a fixed width (384px) and a focus trap.
+To provide users with more flexibility as they navigate their conversation history, or to better support embedded ChatBots on tablet-sized devices or smaller browser windows, you can instead make the drawer resizable.
+By default, even resizable drawers will still open to their full width on mobile devices.

-In this example, the drawer can be resized up the max size of the parent and down to 200px wide.
-Further customization is possible.
-For more information on what props you can pass, see the [PatternFly Drawer DrawerPanelContent props](/components/drawer/#drawerpanelcontent).
+In this example, the drawer can be resized up to the max size of the parent and resized down to 200px wide.
+To customize this behavior further (including width, style, and focus behavior, for example) use [PatternFly `<Drawer>` and `<DrawerPanelContent>` props](/components/drawer/#drawerpanelcontent).

 ```js file="./ChatbotHeaderDrawerResizable.tsx"